 Top-level domain | .ht |

-History of the Haitian Flag
+History of the Haitian flag

 The current flag of Haiti was officially adopted on February 25, 1986, following the overthrow of the Duvalier regime.
 However, its roots trace back to the Haitian Revolution of 1803.
 The original Haitian flag, created by revolutionary leader Jean-Jacques Dessalines, was inspired by the French Tricolore but modified to represent the newly independent nation.
 Dessalines famously removed the white stripe from the French flag, symbolizing the removal of white colonizers from Haiti.
 Over the years, the flag underwent several changes.
 During the 19th century, Haiti alternated between horizontal and vertical orientations of the blue and red bands.
 The current design, with its horizontal bands, was first adopted in 1964 but has been in continuous use only since 1986.

-Symbolism and Design of the Haitian Flag
+Symbolism and design of the Haitian flag

 The Haitian flag is rich in symbolism, reflecting the country's history and values.
 The blue band represents the Haitian people of African descent, while the red band symbolizes the people of mixed African and European ancestry (known as "mulattoes").
 Together, these colors represent the unity of all Haitians, regardless of skin color.
 At the center of the flag is a white rectangle bearing the national coat of arms.
 This emblem includes several symbolic elements: